ueberdosis/tiptap/docs/src/docPages/api/overview.md

 ### Extensions
 Extensions add [nodes](/api/nodes), [marks](/api/marks) and/or [functionalities](/api/extensions) to the editor.
 A lot of those extensions bound their commands to common [keyboard shortcuts](/api/keyboard-shortcuts).

-All those concepts are explained in detail on the following pages.